mehdy/keepalived-exporter/README.md

-ka.pid-path        | A path for Keepalived PID, defaults to `/var/run/keepalived.pid`. ping               | Export VIP ping status, defaults to `false`. ping.count         | ICMP packet counts to be sent, defaults to `1`.
+ka.pid-path        | A path for Keepalived PID, defaults to `/var/run/keepalived.pid`. ping               | Export VIP ping status, defaults to `false`. ping.count         | ICMP packet counts to be sent, defaults to `1`. ping.timeout       | Ping timeout in miliseconds, defaults to `1000`.

 **Note:** For `ka.json` option requirement is to have Keepalived compiled with `--enable-json` configure option.